Artteem/arbitrage-scanner/docs/03-backend-dev.md

 ```

 > **Note:** BingX support is mandatory for parity with production.
 If you already have a `.env` file, add `bingx` to the list so the connector loads.
+> The backend will temporarily enable any missing required exchanges (such as BingX) at runtime, but you should update your `.env` to keep the configuration persistent.

 ## Run API
 ```bash